philtr/blueshorts/README.md

 Server logs are printed to stdout, including startup info, errors, and fetch operations.

+## Disclamer

+This software was heavily assisted by generative AI tools during its development.
+While I’ve reviewed and tested the code to the best of my ability, **I make no guarantees regarding its correctness, security, reliability, or fitness for any particular purpose.**

+_**Use at your own risk.
+Contributions and bug reports are welcome.**_

 ## License (MIT)

 Copyright © 2025 Phillip Ridlen